Olubusolami-R/Olubusolami-R/README.md

 - ⚡ Fun fact: ...
 -->

-I am an aspiring software engineer looking for internships or early career roles in software engineering.
+I am an early-career software engineer looking for early career roles in software engineering.
 I enjoy critical thinking and working on complex projects - I'm open to collaborations!
 Here's some more information about me:
 - My Current Stack: Python (Flask), Golang, HTML, CSS, JavaScript (Node) and React.
 - 🌱 I’m currently looking to grow as a software/machine learning engineer.
 - ⭐️ I also have some experience training machine learning models.